JoArrow/git-exercise/cookbook.md

 Before serving, mix 1 tablespoon of powdered sugar with a pinch of cinnamon and dust the cake thinly with it (using a tea strainer).

 This Linzer torte has a tart, fruity flavor and is not too sweet.

+# Gnocchi vegetable stir-fry

+1 bag gnocchi (from the refrigerated section, approx. 500 g)
+- a little oil for frying
+- 1 onion(s)
+- 1 handful cocktail tomatoes
+- 1 zucchini
+- 1 eggplant(s)
+- 1 bunch parsley
+- Salt and pepper
+- 1 tsp honey or sugar

+Fry the gnocchi in olive oil in a hot pan.
+Dice the onion, add to the hot gnocchi and sauté until translucent.

+Wash the vegetables and cut into small cubes.
+Cut the cocktail tomatoes in half.
+Add all the vegetables to the gnocchi in the pan and steam on medium heat.
+The vegetables will be done after about 15 minutes.

+Chop the parsley and add to the pan.
+Finally, season to taste with salt, pepper, and honey.